 This is the power of compounding.
 In short, the bigger is the time period, the higher the power of compounding.

-Let’s have a look to the investments made in various investment products like savings bank account which gives a return of about 4-6%, bank fixed deposit @ 8% and equities which provides a CAGR of around 10-15% on an average and even more, in the long run, depending upon the risk.
+Let’s have a look at the investments made in various investment products like a savings bank account which gives a return of about 4-6%, bank fixed deposit @ 8%, and equities which provides a CAGR of around 10-15% on an average and even more, in the long run, depending upon the risk.

 The chart shows the value of Rs 1000 compounded at various rates of return over time.

 Let’s take a lesson from the extraordinary intelligence in nature.
 In the far east, there is a tree called the Chinese Bamboo Tree.